theweebcoders/CommercialBreaker/README.md

 PlexToDizqueTV is the ultimate maestro, orchestrating the final transfer of your customized Plex anime library to a dizqueTV channel.
 With the option to select your desired version of Toonami—be it uncut, cut, or merged—right from the GUI, this tool crafts a dizqueTV channel that mirrors your selection.
 Utilizing both the Plex and dizqueTV APIs, it bridges the gap between your Plex library and dizqueTV, translating the contents of a designated SQLite table into a channel-compatible format.
 This tool stands as the final act, transforming your diligently curated anime library into a live channel, tailored to your specific preferences.

+### Plex to Tunarr

+PlexToTunarr is the ultimate maestro, orchestrating the final transfer of your customized Plex anime library to a Tunarr channel.
+With the option to select your desired version of Toonami—be it uncut, cut, or merged—right from the GUI, this tool crafts a Tunarr channel that mirrors your selection.
+This process is similar to PlexToDizqueTV, but it's method is a bit more jank.
+We are essentially running POST requests to the Tunarr web interface the same way your browser would.
+This tool stands as the final act, transforming your diligently curated anime library into a live channel, tailored to your specific preferences.

 ### FlexInjector

 Flexinjector is a tool that modifies your channel to automatically add Flex between the to ads and back bumps by editing the JSON file of your channel.
 It does this by downloading the json via SSH inserting flex in the format DizqueTV expects it and reuploading the edited JSON.